Getting started as a collector

 Trust is a numeric score.
 Once it reaches 10 points you become a Trusted Collector, and your future posts go live without review.
 You earn points mainly by posting work that gets approved (+1 per approved post), having posts that aren't reported during the post-safety window (+1), and through other community contributions tracked on your Community Standing page.

-Until you're a Trusted Collector, every post you make is reviewed before it goes public.
+Until you're a Trusted Collector, every post you make is reviewed in the background after going live.
+The badge is owner-only — only you see it; everyone else sees a clean post.
 Showcase posts go to the practitioner you tagged — they confirm the work is theirs.
 Collection / Model posts go to a moderator.
-Watch the post's status from your Community Standing page.
+The badge disappears once the reviewer accepts.
+If they reject, the post is hidden from public feeds and you'll see the rejection in your Community Standing page (with a Dispute button if you disagree).
+For more on how that review works, see How moderation works.

 No — account type is set when you create the account and can't be changed.
 If you want a professional account, create a new one with a different email.
 You can keep both accounts active and switch between them with the in-app account switcher (tap your username on your profile).